I. Abstract

 III.
 Preface

+The GeoZarr Standard defines a layered, standards-based framework for representing and encoding geospatial and scientific datasets in the Zarr format.
 The purpose of this document is to provide implementation guidance and normative structure for consistent, interoperable adoption of GeoZarr across tools, platforms, and services.
 This work extends prior standardisation efforts within the OGC, including OGC API – Tiles, the Tile Matrix Set Standard, and EO metadata conventions, and anticipates integration with catalogue systems such as STAC.

 This Standard has been developed in collaboration with contributors from Earth observation, climate science, geospatial analysis, and cloud-native geodata infrastructure communities.
 Future work may extend this model to additional storage formats, API services, and semantic layers.